-The XLink concept is specified by W3C in [35].
-While XLinks have many applications, for the purposes of the ATSC 3.0 runtime environment we are only using one feature: an XLink appearing as an attribute of an XML element can be "resolved" to replace that entire element with the result of the resolution process.
-This feature is signaled by setting the XLink "show" attribute to the value "embed," as shown in the simplified example MPD.
+The XLink concept is specified by W3C in [37].
+While XLinks have many applications, the ATSC 3.0 runtime environment only uses one feature: an XLink appearing as an attribute of an XML element can be "resolved" to replace that entire element with the result of the resolution process.
+This feature is signaled by setting the XLink "show" attribute to the value "embed", as shown in the simplified example MPD.
 Period given in Figure A.2.